aadhavans2027/ccat/README.md

 ---

 ### Features
-- Support for 11 colors: Red, Blue, Green, Magenta, Cyan, Black, White, Yellow, Gray, Orange and Dark Blue.
+- 11 colors out-of-the-box: Red, Blue, Green, Magenta, Cyan, Black, White, Yellow, Gray, Orange and Dark Blue.
-- Adding more colors involves adding a line of code, then recompiling.
+- Support for defining custom colors via the `ccat.colors` file.
 - Regex-color mappings are stored in configuration files.
 - Uses the file extension to determine which configuration file to use.
 - Highly extensible - to add a config file for an specific file type, name the file `<extension>.conf`.